Dorfman connections and Courant algebroids: Introduction

-that is induced by $\tilde \Delta$ is not a connection because it is not $C^\infty(M)$-homogeneous in the first argument, but the obstruction to this is, as we will see, measured by the pairing, the anchor of the Courant algebroid and the de Rham derivative on $C^\infty(M)$.
-This map is an example of what is called in this paper a Dorfman connection, namely the \textbf{Bott--Dorfman connection} associated to $K$.
-In this paper, Dorfman connections are defined, and some of their properties and applications are studied.
+In the same manner, given a Courant algebroid $\mathsf E\to M$ with bracket $\lb\cdot\,,\cdot\rb$, anchor $\rho$ and pairing $\langle\cdot\,,\cdot\rangle$, and a subbundle $K\subseteq \mathsf E$, we define an $\R$-bilinear map Again, we have $\tilde\Delta_kk'=0$ for all $k,k'\in\Gamma(K)$ if and only if $\Gamma(K)$ is closed under the bracket on $\Gamma(\mathsf E)$.
+If $K$ is in addition isotropic, it is a Lie algebroid over $M$ and the pairing on $\mathsf E$ induces a pairing $K\times_M(\mathsf E/K)\to \R$.
+The $\R$-bilinear map that is induced by $\tilde \Delta$ is not a connection because it is not $C^\infty(M)$-homogeneous in the first argument, but the obstruction to this is, as we will see, measured by the pairing, the anchor of the Courant algebroid and the de Rham derivative on $C^\infty(M)$.
+This map is an example of what we call a Dorfman connection, namely the \textbf{Bott--Dorfman connection} associated to $K$ in $\mathsf E$.
 Dorfman connections appear naturally in several situations related to Courant algebroids and play a role similar to the one that connections play for tangent bundles and Lie algebroids.
+We illustrate this with a few examples.